 These cookies/biscuits have become my favorite treat to dip in my tea.
 Filled with the romantic flavors of the Levant, you will find it difficult to stop yourself after taking the first bite.
 My recipe is a cross of Levantine pistachio and sesame cookies (barazek) and Australian Anzac biscuits.
 And while this is not a traditional recipe for barazek, its flavors are quite similar.
 Furthermore, I’ve added my own set of twists to make this cookie unforgettable.
-The additions of black seed, pistachios, coconut, honey, and cinnamon make for a most delectable taste.
-And while black cumin seeds aka nigella seeds are optional, they certainly do add a rich flavor and character.
-It is also worth saying that the aroma they release while baking is utterly irresistible.
+The additions of black seed, pistachios, coconut, honey, and cinnamon make for a nostalgic trip home.
+And while black cumin seeds aka nigella seeds are optional, they certainly do add character.
+It is also worth saying that the aroma they release while baking is irresistible.

 These cookies will be a staple in my home from now on.
 They are oh so yum.
 I hope you love them just as much!
 X